Built Environment and Construction: Skills and Training

 Literature reviews

-Recent systematic literature reviews in construction (Sanchez-Garrido et al., 2023Tennakoon et al., 2023Zhang et al., 2023) in planning (Abduljabbar et al., 2022Ezennia and Hoskara, 2022Wang et al., 2022) and in real estate (Abidoye et al., 2022Saari et al., 2022) follow the processes of Kitchenham and Charters (2007) in software; Xiao and Watson (2017) in planning or the PRISMA statement (Page et al., 2021).
+Recent systematic literature reviews in construction (Sanchez-Garrido et al., 2023Tennakoon et al., 2023Zhang et al., 2023) in planning (Abduljabbar et al., 2022Ezennia and Hoskara, 2022Wang et al., 2022) in quantity surveying (Cao et al., 2022; Miranda et al., 2022) and in real estate (Abidoye et al., 2022Saari et al., 2022) follow the 3 main phases of Kitchenham and Charters (2007) in software; Xiao and Watson (2017) in planning or the PRISMA statement (Page et al., 2021).

 The key steps in building a systematic review consist of: